Snake-Sanders/dotfiles/docs/00_git.md

   email = my_user@company.com
 ```

-then in add the following in
+then add global configuration the following:

 `/Users/MY_USER/.gitconfig`

 ```
+; this is the default user

 [user]
 	name = Snake Sanders
-	email = elmarian22@gmail.com
+	email = email@gmail.com

+; If you want to add more users this is the format:
+; Uncomment and update accordingly.

-# Example for multi-user configuration
+; Example for multi-user configuration
-# [includeIf "gitdir:~/Private/"]
+; [includeIf "gitdir:~/Private/"]
-#     path = ~/Private/.gitconfig
+     path = ~/Private/.gitconfig

-# This is the user I have for Work
+; This is the user I have for Work
+; - WORK_DIR is not a git repo, but contains subfolders with git repos, that is ; why ends with /*/
+; - Sometimes the ~/ does not work so it might need the full path

-[includeIf "gitdir:~/src/WORK_DIR/"]
+[includeIf "gitdir:/Users/MY_USER/src/WORK_DIR/*/"]
-  path = ~/src/WORK_DIR/.gitconfig
+  path = /Users/MY_USER/src/WORK_DIR/.gitconfig

 ```

-To validate the configuration, close vscode, go to the project folder
+To validate the configuration, close vscode, go to the project folder and
+check if the working user is picked up by git.

 - Check user name `git config user.name`
 - Check user email `git config user.email`